 On behalf of the VetRxDirect pharmacy team, Have a Happy Thanksgiving

 November marks National Pet Diabetes Month.
 This pet health awareness event is designed to spread the word and encourage dog and cat owners to learn more about diabetes.
 Diabetes mellitus occurs when the body does not produce enough insulin, stops making insulin, or is unable to use insulin properly.
 Insulin is a hormone naturally produced by the pancreas that converts dietary sugar (glucose) to energy for cells in the body.
-When glucose can’t be converted into energy, extra sugar can build in the blood.
-High concentrations of sugar in the bloodstream leads to health problems.
-This blog is all about cats, but don’t worry dog owners!
-We have a whole other post just for canines.
+When glucose can’t be converted into energy, extra sugar can build up in the blood.
+High concentrations of sugar in the bloodstream lead to health problems.
+This blog is all about cats, but don’t worry, dog owners!
+We have another blog post: Diabetes in Dogs.

 Know the Risks

-Just like humans, there are certain cats that are more prone to diabetes.
+Just like humans, certain cats are more prone to diabetes.
 Diabetes can be diagnosed in cats of all ages and breeds.
 Some risk factors can be managed, while others are due to aging or genetics.
+Is your cat at risk?
+Take the quiz and speak with your veterinarian.

 Detection is Key

 There are common warning signs associated with diabetes.
-If detected, visit your veterinarian soon get an exam for your cat examined.
+If detected, visit your veterinarian soon to have your cat examined.
 Early diagnosis and treatment are essential to prevent complications and other serious health conditions.

 There are a variety of ways that your veterinarian can test and diagnose your cat for diabetes.
 These may include: